huggablehacker/HT-Recon-Tools/README.md

 # PowerShell-Recon-Tools
-HHs Awsome PS Script to do cool recon on websites.
+HHs Awsome Scripts to do cool recon on websites.
 Using the HackerTarget.com API.

-Download and use in PS, Output will open up a Chrome Window.
+`For PowerShell` - Download and use in PS, Output will open up a Chrome Window.
 Next step is to create logic to output what is returned in Chrome to a .txt or .log file.

+`For BASH` - Download and use in PS, Output will be in the same directory as the script as a `.txt`